-Choice-supportive bias (or post-purchase rationalisation) is our tendency to defend our own decisions or later perceive our choices as better than they are simply because we made them.
-This is why it is usually counterproductive to criticise people for their decisions as it makes them defensive and they will often seek to justify their decision whatever you say to them.
+Choice-supportive bias (or post-purchase rationalisation) is our tendency to defend our own decisions or later perceive our choices as better than they are.
+Simply because we made them.
+This is why it is usually counterproductive to criticise people for their decisions.
+It makes them defensive and they will often seek to justify their decision whatever you say to them.

-Research indicates that the vast majority of our decisions are made by our subconscious brain and that activation of the brain’s reward centre is a much better predictor of purchase decisions than subjective liking.
-As a result people do not have full access to why they make most decisions and so the brain automatically creates reasons after the event to support self-perception .
+Research indicates that the vast majority of our decisions are made by our subconscious brain.
+The activation of the brain’s reward centre is a much better predictor of purchase decisions than subjective liking.
+As a result people do not have full access to why they make most decisions.
+The brain automatically creates reasons after the event to support self-perception.
 Research studies have shown that positive aspects of a choice tend to be recalled as part of the decision process, but negative aspects tend to be associated with the rejected options.

 Implications for conversion rate optimisation: